missionpinball/godot-bcp-server/README.md

 Godot BCP Server provides base classes for two Autoload instances: **BCPServer** for the socket connection to MPF, and **MPFGame** for game, player, machine, and setting values.

 ## BCPServer Class
-_This class manages all connectio
+_This class manages the connection to MPF and all data coming in and out.
+For optimal performance, it runs in a separate thread from the main Godot instance._

 Create a new autoload script (e.g. _/autoloads/server.gd_) and add `extends BCPServer` to the top of the file.